BellerophonMobile/xmp3/README.md

 To build on Android, first build its dependencies.
 Inside the "deps" directory, type:

-    ./build_android.sh
+    ./build_android.sh [options]

+See the output of "./build_android.sh -h" to see possible flags.
+For example, to run make with 4 parallel jobs, run:

+    ./build_android,sh -m '-j5'

-Any arguments passed to the script are passed to make, so the "-j" flag is useful to specify parallel jobs.
-Also, edit the script in order to compile for arm7 architectures instead of arm6.
+Currently, you need to edit the script in order to compile for arm7 architectures instead of arm6.

 Next, in the main directory, pass "--cross-android" to the configure command: